PawanChaurasia/mcd_stitcher/README.md

 ### Requirements

-The following dependencies will be installed:
+Ensure you have the following dependencies installed:

 - `click`
 - `numpy`